Learning Encoding-Decoding Direction Pairs to Unveil Concepts of Influence in Deep Vision Networks: Experiments on Deep Image Classifiers

 \textbf{Clustering Quality:} In terms of clustering quality metrics, the EDDP variants attain higher Coverage and lower Redundancy scores than either one of NMF, PCA, or the natural basis, in a similar fashion as in the rest of the architectures.

-\textbf{Interpretability:} Unlike the rest of the architectures, in classification metrics, NMF and the EDDP variants perform on par.
+\textbf{Interpretability:} Unlike the other architectures, in classification metrics, NMF and the EDDP variants perform on par.
 For example, when $I=448$, NMF attains a Precision score of $0.62$ exceeding EDDP-U's $0.59$.
 In Recall and F1 score terms, EDDP-U achieves the highest scores of $0.18$ and $0.26$, respectively, while for NMF these numbers are $0.16$ and $0.25$.
 In terms of AP, NMF scores $0.31$ while both EDDP variants attain a score of $0.30$.
 In most cases, all of NMF, the natural basis, and EDDP substantially surpass the clustering of PCA in the classification metrics.

-Even though EDDP, NMF and the natural latent space basis score similarly in Precision terms, when monosemanticity is measured via the CLIP embedding distances, the EDDP variants achieve the best scores, often by a substantial margin.
+Even though EDDP, NMF, and the natural latent space basis score similarly in terms of Precision, if monosemanticity is measured via the CLIP embedding distances, the EDDP variants achieve the best scores, often by a substantial margin.
 For instance, when $I=384$, NMF achieves an $\SM$ score of $7.44$, PCA a score of $7.85$, while EDDP-U a score of $6.88$.

 Finally, in segmentation metrics, EDDP variants achieve the highest scores in $\Score1$ and mIoU, while in $\Score2$, EDDP-U is ranked 1st in two of the three cases ($I=448$ and $I=512$) while ranked 2nd, after NMF in the third case ($I=384$).